Top 10 Best Ballet Schools in Australia

 The Australian Ballet School, Australia’s national ballet school, is celebrated for its full-time program.
 This respected institution provides young dancers with immersive, high-quality training under the guidance of seasoned faculty, refining classical ballet techniques to a professional standard.

-In addition to rigorous classical ballet training, the Australian Ballet School offers various community and regional programs.
+In addition to rigorous classical ballet training, the Australian Ballet School offers a range of community and regional programs.
 These initiatives expand access to the national ballet school, allowing those outside major cities to benefit from high-quality dance training.
-This reflects the school’s dedication to fostering a love for ballet across Australia.
+This reflects the school’s commitment to promoting a love for ballet throughout Australia.

-At the Australian Ballet School, students develop technical proficiency and essential soft skills like teamwork and humility.
+At the Australian Ballet School, students develop technical proficiency and essential soft skills, such as teamwork and humility.
 Graduates are well-equipped for various career paths in the dance industry, including roles as choreographers, dance movement therapists, or professional dancers in companies such as the Australian Ballet or the San Francisco Ballet.

 Queensland Ballet Academy